What Is Connected TV? How CTV Advertising Works (2026)

 OTT/CTV Devices

 OTT and Connected TV devices connect to your TV to allow for a continuous stream of content, meaning that as long as your internet connection is not disrupted, you don’t need to wait for an entire piece of content to download before hitting play.
-Popular examples are Roku, Chromecast, Amazon Fire Stick, Apple TV, and the major gaming consoles.
+Popular examples are Roku, Chromecast, Amazon Fire TV Stick, Apple TV, and the major gaming consoles.

 Smart TVs